colorpalettestudio/color-code-converter/replit.md

 ## Recent Changes (November 2025)

-**Major UX Redesign - Converter-First Approach**:
-- Converter is now the homepage (/) for immediate access
-- Educational content moved to /about page
+**Single-Page Website Design**:
+- Simplified to a single-page website with all content on the homepage
+- Removed About page and navigation menu for a cleaner, more focused experience
+- Header shows site branding (logo + title) and theme toggle only
+- Converter tool, educational content, FAQs, and cross-promotion all on one scrollable page
-- Removed all placeholder AdSense advertisements for cleaner, designer-focused experience
+- Removed all placeholder AdSense advertisements for designer-focused experience
-- Conversion results now appear directly below the convert button with helpful empty state
+- Conversion results appear directly below the convert button with helpful empty state
-- Updated all navigation and internal links to reflect new structure
+- FAQ section converted to accordion-style expandable tabs
-- Sitemap updated to match new route structure
+- Sitemap updated to reflect single-page structure

 ## System Architecture